Strategic Vision / Master Planning / Programming / Architecture

 Reset, Restore, and Refuel

-According to research conducted by Workshop, the intense nature of student life made even a ten-minute walk to the old Student Center difficult, and students reported desire for deeper levels of wellness and wellbeing.
-By distributing various functions and services along a quarter-mile Experiential Path, the Campus Center brings students more opportunities socialization, support, and community.
-Additionally, the path features a winding forested walkway that made a previously steep grade accessible.
+According to research conducted by Workshop, the intense nature of student life made even a ten-minute walk to the old Student Center feel burdensome.
+Students expressed a desire for deeper levels of wellness and well-being.
+By distributing services and amenities along the Experiential Path—including a winding forested pathway that makes a previously steep grade accessible—the project brings daily opportunities for connection and care.

-The project includes spaces for student organizations, theaters, coffee shops, dining venues, an arts and crafts center connected to the experiential path, and a renovated bowling and recreation center.
-At the core of the Campus Center, a redesigned plaza and water spray fountain now grace the Kessler Campanile, a beloved icon on campus.
+The complex also includes spaces for student organizations, theaters, coffee shops, dining venues, a new arts and crafts center, and a renovated bowling and recreation center.
+At its heart, a redesigned plaza and spray fountain now surround the Kessler Campanile, a beloved campus icon.

 Architectural Photography by Jonathan Hillyer